ChaoGu92/Min-Max-BRG/README.md

         0, 0, 0;
 ];

-%initial marking (one can change the token numbers in p1 and p3) M0 = [2; 0; 1];
+%initial marking (one can change the token numbers)
+M0 = [2; 0; 1];

 %Explicit transition set Te = {t2}
 Te1 = [2];

-%To test the efficiency of RG, expanded BRG, and minimax-BRG [TestEfficiency] = TestEfficiency(Pre, Post, M0, Te1);
+%To test the efficiency of RG and minimax-BRG [TestEfficiency] = TestEfficiency(Pre, Post, M0, Te1);
 ```